LevonDem/PAIRADISE-1/README.md

-# PAIRADISE: Paired Analysis of Allelic Differential Splicing Events
+# PAIRADISE: Detecting allele-specific alternative splicing from population-scale RNA-seq data

 ## About

-PAIRADISE is a statistical model and computational approach to detect allele specific alternative splicing events from RNA-Seq and genotyping data.
-The PAIRADISE statistical model calculates the P-value and false discovery rate of the significance level that two alleles differ in alternative splicing.
+We introduce PAIRADISE (PAIred Replicate analysis of Allelic DIfferential Splicing Events), a method for detecting allele-specific alternative splicing (ASAS) from RNA-seq data.
+PAIRADISE uses a statistical model that aggregates ASAS signals across multiple individuals in a population.
+It formulates ASAS detection as a statistical problem for identifying differential alternative splicing from RNA-seq data with paired replicates.
+The PAIRADISE statistical model is applicable to many forms of allele-specific isoform variation (e.g. RNA editing), and can be used as a generic statistical model for RNA-seq studies involving paired replicates.

 ## Installation